brennanr7/Portfolio/README.md

 The program builds the graph connecting the nodes.
 For each path on the graph connecting the two endpoint nodes, it createa a child process that will determine the path on the grid going through the nodes of the path.

-You can use the Build Script to first compile, then the run script to execute the program.
+You can use the Build Script to first compile, then the Run Script to execute the program.
 Checkout the parameters in the Scripts folder.